Salted Toffee Blondies are loaded with chunks of chocolate and toffee bits. A sprinkling of flaked sea salt completes this rich blondie!

 Like brownies, blondies can be cake style or “candy bar” style.
 The cake-style blondie has less sugar and butter.
 While the candy bar style blondie is loaded with twice the sugar and butter as cake style and has just a little less flour.

 These salted toffee blondies straddle the two styles.
-The center is more set and less gooey than straight-up candy bar style, which I like.
+The center is more set and less gooey than the straight-up candy bar style, which I like.
 It’s still rich and decadent, but less cloying.
-I like to double down on flavor, so I added both toffee bits and coffee to the batter to boost the brown sugar and butter flavors.
+I like to double down on flavor, so I add both toffee bits and coffee to the batter to boost the brown sugar and butter flavors.

 Ingredients

 Preheat oven to 350°F (177°C).
 Line a 9-inch square baking pan with parchment paper.
+Measure all ingredients and chop the milk chocolate bar into small chunks.

 Add eggs and vanilla extract.
 Continue to beat until all is well combined.